Carrot Sheet Cake

 How to Make a Carrot Sheet Cake

-Carrot cakes seem daunting but once you shred your carrots it’s just a matter of mixing everything together.
+Carrot cake is easier than you think, once the carrots are shredded, it's just a matter of mixing everything together.

-Carrot Sheet Cake Batter Being Made in a Bowl
+Carrot Sheet Cake being made in a bowl and 9x13 pan

 Preheat oven to 350F and line a 9x13 metal pan with parchment paper.